capncapes/capncapes.github.io/_posts/2022-05-26-this-is-eternal-life.md

 >
 > <cite>John 17:1&ndash;5, <abbr title="Christian Standard Bible">CSB</abbr></cite>

 This passage is the beginning of the longest recorded prayer of Jesus, and it's filled with love for his disciples&mdash;all of us throughout history.
-As Gary M. Burge notes, <q>John 17 gives us a glimpse into the heart of Jesus unlike any other chapter in the four Gospels.</q> (*The NIV Application Commentary: John*)
+As Gary M. Burge notes, <q>John 17 gives us a glimpse into the heart of Jesus unlike any other chapter in the four Gospels.</q> (*The NIV Application Commentary: John*) Dane Ortlund takes it further in his book, <a href="/book-reviews/gentle-and-lowly" class="italic" target="_blank">Gentle and Lowly</a>, when he describes Christ's bottomless well of grace: <q>Jesus Christ is comforted when you draw from the riches of his atoning work, because his own body is getting healed.</q> Jesus desires for his people to not only be with him eternally, but to come to him now, in this age, for grace.

 There's a lot to unpack in just these five verses, but one phrase that is often overlooked is, "This is eternal life: that they may know you" (v.
 3).
 Louis Berkhof describes the nature of eternal life in his major theological treatise: